garyghayrat/blockchain-developer-bootcamp-final-project/README.md

-#SwapNFTs is a marketplace where you can list or exchange one or more NFTs with others' NFTs in a trustless manner.

-##Workflow:
-Listing:
+#Garyslist is a Craigslist look-alike that exists on the blockchain.

+###Workflow

+Buying an advertisement spot:

-1. User connects their wallet to the website, which will show the NFTs it contains.
+	1. Customers connect their wallet to the website.

-2. User can choose to list one NFT or a bundle of NFTs as up for exchange, paying the required gas fee.

-3. The NFTs are added to the marketplace.

-Making an offer:

-1. User finds an NFT on the marketplace that they want to exchange with and submits an offer of one or more NFTs in their wallet, paying the required gas fee.

-Swapping:

-1. Owner of the listed NFT accepts the offer, and the NFTs are exchanged between two wallets.
+	2. They can choose an advertising space and pay a daily rate of ETH for however many days they would like.

+Closing a spot early:

+	1. Customers can close their ad space and get a refund for the remainder of the days they've purchased.